 - Whole Chicken (Bone-In, Skinless): I always go with a whole chicken cut into pieces, skin removed.
 Still, leaving the bone in keeps the meat tender and adds richness to the sauce.

 - Dry Sherry: This is the sherry I always use.
-In fact, it has a nutty, slightly dry flavor that deepens the sauce beautifully without overpowering it.
+In fact, it has a nutty, slightly dry flavor that adds a deep rustic flavor that makes pollo al ajillo taste truly Spanish.

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes: